jeroen/RAppArmor/README.md

 We are very interested in hearing if anything is unclear or not working as expected.

 For general questions, post a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/rapparmor) and tag it with the following tags: `rapparmor`, `r`, `apparmor`.

-If you think you found a bug, either [post an issue on github](https://github.com/jeroenooms/RAppArmor/issues), or send an email to [the maintainer](https://github.com/jeroenooms/RAppArmor/blob/master/DESCRIPTION).
+To report bugs, either [post an issue on github](https://github.com/jeroenooms/RAppArmor/issues), or send an email to [the maintainer](https://github.com/jeroenooms/RAppArmor/blob/master/DESCRIPTION).